Abdeltwab/swiftui-mvvm/README.md

  - resolve package versions
  - run the app on a simulator or phone

+# Installation TroubleShoting

+if app did not compile due to packages not resolved try below steps :
+ - remove refernece of NetworkingKit package
+ - add it again
+ - connect it to the project from `Target - > under General tab -> Frameworks , Libraries and Embedded Content -> plus icon`

 # App Structure

 ### NetworkingKit (Data Layer):